 Real food is at the heart of Nourished Kitchen.
 Real food is timeless.
 It is deeply nourishing, and a pleasure to eat.
-Real food is a slowly simmered pot of chicken bone broth, a carefully crafted loaf of homemade no-knead sourdough bread, and a soul-warming beef and mushroom stew.
-It’s homemade sauerkraut, and heirloom yogurt passed from friend to friend.
+Real food is a slowly simmered pot of bone broth, a carefully crafted loaf of homemade no-knead sourdough bread, and a soul-warming mushroom stew.
+It's homemade sauerkraut, and heirloom yogurt passed from friend to friend.

 Above all else, the real food approach behind Nourished Kitchen celebrates the art and pleasure of cooking whole foods from scratch.

 What is real food?